pyOpenSci/lessons/clean-modular-code/activity-1/clean-code-activity-1.md

 ## Activity data

-Below is some code that processes cross-ref citation data for JOSS publications.
-The data were pulled directly from the cross-ref API but then modified with some specific features to help you learn when completing the activities.
+Today's activity begins with some code that processes cross-ref citation data for JOSS publications.
+The data were pulled directly from the cross-ref API but then modified with specific features to help you learn when completing the activities.

 ## Your goal
 Your goal is to take the code below and turn it into a script that has the following characteristics: